manefz/image-repo-fall/README.md

 ## Application and features

 This Project built in Java is a simple REST API that provides the feature of an image repository.
-For the moment two versions exist : v1 which stores the images on AWS S3, and v0 which stores the images in memory.
+For the moment two versions exist : v1 which stores the images on AWS S3
-Please note for v0, the images are not persisted outside of the lifetime of the API.

 These versions are accessible through the two branches available on this repository.